ZuBB/portage3/issues.md

         - portageq
     + find calls for install/uninstall actions
 * database
+    + investigate joining keywords and masks into single entity
     + create some constraint/trigger/function to protect flags table of duplicate data [1^](https://www.linux.org.ru/forum/development/8077477), [2^](http://stackoverflow.com/questions/10231338/)
     + find a way to reuse license_spec records
     + find a way do not make dups in ipackage_content.item